johnmcconnell/imageanalyzer/README.md

 ### usage

 ```
-ruby bin/image_analyzer [start_idx] [count]
+Usage: image_analyzer.rb [these options are necessary]
-     # start_idx is the start number of the image file and search query
+      --start N                    Search at the Nth result and save in the Nth filename
-     # count is the number of images to download
+      --size N                     Search and save N images

 ```

 ### Dependencies